JNPauli/Banter/open_lab_notebook/Documentation.md

 Also, I compared the voxel based activity pattern of all three z-maps to the one from session one.
 The pattern is very similiar meaning its also similiar to the pattern usually found in literature.

 ## 05.01.2023
 I started with a new notebook for the SVM.
 Within this notebook I loaded the masks and tried to extract the time-series out of the z-maps.
-However, this did not work, because the "Mask affine is different from image affine".
+However, this did not work with nilearns "apply_mask()" function, because the "Mask affine is different from image affine".
 Currently looking for a solution to fix this.

+## 06.01.2023
+So I simply plotted the ROI on the z-map with the plot_roi() function.
+It seems like the mask objects do allign with the z-maps in a way that makes sense, meaning the visual cortex mask is plotted on the right spot for the z-map.

+One problem is that for sub 02 and sub 03 the functional images are not in subject space.
+This could lead to allignment issues.
+The brainlife preprocessing is now happening again, but this time with the functional images in subject space.
+When this is done I can run the glm for all subjects again and proceed with the SVM.

+In the meanwhile I could try to run the SVM and try things out.